MarianaRioCosta/ctf-blog/src/content/posts/notnewprng_seccon22.md

 title: Not New PRNG, SECCON ﬁnals 2022
 published: 2024-03-30
 description: Writeup of Not New PRNG from SECCON ﬁnals 2022
-tags: [CTF, LLL, Enumeration]
+tags: [Crypto, LLL, Enumeration]
-category: 'Crypto'
+category: 'Writeups'
 draft: false
 ---